-Albany Woodworks Pine Beam used in Historic Re-Construction of D-Day Higgins Boat
+Historic Pine Beam used in Reconstruction of Higgins Boat

 Antique Heart Pine Beam donated for historic reconstruction of World War II Museum Higgins Boat in New Orleans.